 The trick to getting away with fake is to purchase the best quality you can find.
 If it can fool you, it can fool anyone.

-Are you a real or fake plant person?
+Are you a real or faux plant person?

 Any tips on caring for your own greens?